 The reason for these staggering figures is simple: Due to the sheer amount of benefits of outsourcing, it is highly popular across industries.
 It can help you reduce and control expenses, accelerate company transformation, reduce the time to market, improve your business or focus, and more.

-However, choosing a quality IT outsourcing provider and, most importantly, the engagement model is not easy.
+However, choosing a quality IT outsourcing services provider offering app, software and web development outsourcing solutions and most importantly, the engagement model is not easy.
 And, when it comes to engagement models, you will often be offered the following three models to choose from:

 - Fixed Cost Model